dapogny/sctuto/doc/Generalities/laplace_pure_Neumann.rst

 .. #############################

-In this section, we develop an alternative viewpoint about the variational problem :math:numref:`eq.varfPureNeumann`, which is inspired by constrained optimization theory, a subject whose basic stakes are recalled in :numref:`sec.recalloptim`.
+In this section, we develop an alternative viewpoint about the variational problem :math:numref:`eq.varfPureNeumann`, which is inspired by constrained optimization theory, a subject whose basic stakes are recalled in :numref:`app.recalloptim`.

 Let us recall that $V$ stands for the space of functions in $H^1(\Omega)$ with vanishing average on $\Omega$, see :math:numref:`eq.VPureNeumann`.
 The energy version of the Lax-Milgram theorem in :numref:`lem.corLM` states that $u$ is the unique solution to the following energy minimization problem: